brillout/wildcard-api/docs/blog/rpc-as-default.md

 and progressively replace your RPC endpoints with your newly created RESTful/GraphQL API.

 Deciding whether to use REST or GraphQL for an application that does not yet exist [is difficult](/docs/blog/rest-or-graphql.md#rest-or-graphql-a-simple-and-unexpected-answer) at best, if not impossible.
-RPC enables you to deliver and evolve an MVP while progressively gathering information about the requirements of your business before deciding between REST and GraphQL.
+RPC enables you to quickly deliver and evolve an MVP while progressively gathering information about your business' requirements before deciding between REST and GraphQL.

 With RPC,
 you can get to your seed funding round faster